Key (critical) relations preserved by a weak near-unanimity function: Strongly rich relations preserved by a WNU

 $\sigma$ is a strongly rich relation.

 \end{sublem}

 \begin{proof}

 We know that $\boldsymbol\rho$ is strongly rich.
 Therefore, if we pick values for 3 of 4 variables of $\sigma$ , then the remaining variable can be uniquely calculated using $\boldsymbol\rho$.
-For example, if we pick values for $x_{1},x_{2},x_{4}$ then we have a unique value for $y$, then we have a unique value for $z'$, then a unique value for $y'$, and therefore a unique value for $x_3$.
-This completes the proof. \end{proof}
+For example, if we pick values for $x_{1},x_{2},x_{4}$ then we have a unique value for $y$, then we have a unique value for $z'$, then a unique value for $y'$, and therefore a unique value for $x_3$. \end{proof}

 \begin{sublem}

 Suppose $(x_{1},x_{2},x_{3},x_{4}) \in \sigma$, then $x_{1}=x_{3} \Leftrightarrow x_2=x_4$ and $x_{1}=x_{4} \Leftrightarrow x_2=x_3.$

 \end{sublem} \begin{proof} Let us prove the first statement.
 Assume that $x_1=x_3$.
 Since $\boldsymbol\rho$ is strongly rich, $y = y'$, therefore $x_2 = x_4$. \end{proof}